neoforge-dev/starter/memory-bank/progress.md

 5. **DOM Element Simulation**: We're creating and managing actual DOM elements in our mocks to simulate the behavior of the component's rendered output, allowing for more realistic testing of element properties and attributes.

+6. **Animation Simulation**: We're using setTimeout to simulate animations and transitions, allowing for testing of components that rely on animation events and timing.

-6. **Testing Guide**: We're documenting our approach to testing web components to ensure consistency across the codebase.
+7. **Testing Guide**: We're documenting our approach to testing web components to ensure consistency across the codebase.